charlieellington/energy-flow/pages/03-projects/Zebra-Design/designers-that-code-with-ai/Zebra Design 2.0 Content Plan.md

 # Launch in Weeks, Not Months

 Zebra Design gets you from idea to **user-tested product** in a matter of weeks, not months.
-We design **and** code your app simultaneously for lightning-fast delivery, without sacrificing user feedback or quality.
+I design **and** code your app simultaneously for lightning-fast delivery, without sacrificing user feedback or quality.

 1.  **Workshops with domain experts ▸**\
      Rapid workshops get your whole team aligned---no endless feedback loops.\